nolanholden/cpp-mediator/README.md

 # cpp-mediator
-Simple mediator implementation in C++
+A simple mediator implementation in C++

 ```c++
 // We must forward declare our WeatherSensor because requests require their